ipmanlk/CeylonNews/README.md

 Ceylon News
 ======================

-:star: Star us on GitHub — it helps!

 This app brings you the latest local news in Sri Lanka.
 It's built using my [CeylonNewsBackend](https://github.com/ipmanlk/CeylonNewsBackend) project and couple of other open source tools.

 ## How to build

 ### Prerequisites
 - Android Studio
-- Node.js v10 or above.
+- Node.js v18 or above.
 - Apache Cordova ([Docs](https://cordova.apache.org/docs/en/latest/)).

 ### Building